The Huernia plant (life saver plant) is one of the most unusual groups of succulents. The Huernia cactus produces alien-looking five-lobed flowers.

 In the winter, water sparingly to avoid overwatering.

 Fertilizer isn’t necessary if the plant is repotted in fresh soil at the start of spring.
+Add some blood meal and bone meal to the fresh soil.

 Soil and Transplanting